f-fathurrahman/ffr-learns-qe/minipw-6.6/NOTES/Ultrasoft.md

 - dvan
 - ddeq

-Many of these variables as allocated in allocate_nlpot
+Many of these variables are allocated in allocate_nlpot

 initialization: init_us_1: